-The Office of the General Counsel (OGC) is legal counsel to the Board.
+OGC provides legal counsel to the Board.
 In that role, OGC evaluates and advises on the defensibility of the agency's decisions and defends those decisions when challenged in court.
-OGC also advises the Board on various mission-related matters, including the Freedom of Information Act (FOIA), the Privacy Act, the Paperwork Reduction Act, the Equal Employment Opportunity Act, NEPA, as well as records management.
-Finally, OGC assists both the Department of Justice in responding to ancillary litigation related to Board proceedings and the Solicitor General in transportation -related Supreme Court litigation.
+OGC also advises the Board on various mission-related matters, including the Freedom of Information Act, the Paperwork Reduction Act, the Equal Employment Opportunity Act, NEPA, and records management.
+Finally, OGC assists both the Department of Justice in ancillary litigation related to transportation matters and other matters of government-wide interest.

-The Office of the Managing Director (OMD) provides a wide range of administrative services in support of the Board's mission, including human resource management, financial services, IT support, cybersecurity, and facilities management.
-It heads the Board's Privacy and Risk Management programs, as well as houses the Board's Chief Data Officer who is responsible for guiding the agency's compliance with the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act).
+OMD provides a wide range of administrative services in support of the Board's mission, including human resource management, financial services, IT support, cybersecurity, the Privacy Act, and facilities management.
+It heads the Board's Privacy and Risk Management programs, as well as houses the Board's Chief Data Officer, who is responsible for guiding the agency's compliance with the Foundations for Evidence-Based Policymaking Act of 2018.

-The Office of Proceedings (OP) has primary responsibility for managing the public record in formal cases (or proceedings) filed with the Board, making recommendations regarding the resolution of issues presented in those cases, and preparing the decisions issued by the Board.
+OP has primary responsibility for managing the public record in formal cases (or proceedings) before the Board, which includes making recommendations regarding the resolution of issues presented in those cases and drafting the decisions issued by the Board.
 Specifically, OP oversees the Board's caseload, providing legal and policy recommendations (in conjunction with other Board offices, as needed) to the Board members for resolving the issues presented, and preparing drafts of decisions.
 OP also performs administrative services for the Board, including receiving and processing formal filings from the public; administering the Board's voting process; coordinating with the Federal Register for publication of decisions; and tracking the Board's casework.
 In addition, OP maintains a database for recording and perfecting secured transactions involving vessels and railroad rolling stock.

-The Office of Public Assistance, Governmental Affairs, and Compliance (OPAGAC) serves as the STB's principal point of contact for the U.S. Congress, Federal agencies, foreign, state and local governments, interested stakeholders, the public, and the news media.
-OPAGAC's mission is to aid the public in participating in matters before the STB, to disseminate accurate information concerning the agency and its work, and to help the public understand the law and the agency's decisions.
-This office is responsible for external operations including governmental affairs, communications, and compliance, as well as internal operations such as rail operations and service analysis, tariffs, certain passenger rail matters monitoring and analysis, the Board's library, and mediation coordination.
-OPAGAC is also responsible for the management of the Rail Customer and Public Assistance (RCPA) program, which assists interested stakeholders and the public by answering questions pertaining to Board regulations and procedures and facilitating informal private-sector dispute resolution of rail operational and service-related issues and other matters wherever possible.
+OPAGAC serves as the STB's principal point of contact for the U.S. Congress, Federal agencies, foreign, state and local governments, interested stakeholders, the public, and the media.
+OPAGAC's mission is to aid the public, to disseminate accurate information concerning the agency and its work, and to help the public understand the law and the agency's decisions.
+This office is responsible for external operations including governmental affairs, communications, and compliance.
+It is also responsible for monitoring rail operations, service analysis, maintaining tariffs, the monitoring and analysis of certain passenger rail matters, and mediation coordination.
+OPAGAC is also responsible for the management of the Rail Customer and Public Assistance program, which assists interested stakeholders and the public by answering questions pertaining to Board regulations and procedures and facilitating informal private-sector dispute resolution of rail operational and service-related issues and other matters.